 Motivational interviewing practitioners often use the OARS process as a tool to guide their communication, regardless of the stage of change the person they are working with is at.
 These too share lots of similarities with a modern consultative sales approach.

 Asking open questions

-Open ended questions aren't going to be new to any sales pro reading this.
+Open ended sales questions aren't going to be new to anyone reading this.
 In the context of MI, much like sales, the main aim of asking open questions is to get a person to start, and then continue, talking as a means of identifying their needs.

 So when talking with someone looking to stop smoking, a practitioner might begin by asking: ‘I notice you have expressed concern about your smoking.
 Could you tell me a little about your worries?’